Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 ```

 - We can convert the string type variable into number ⚠️
-- In below code I use Number Constructure
+- In below code I use Number Constructor

 ```js
 let score = "100";